Skip to main content

 Baby pigeons and doves should receive care from a licensed wildlife rehabilitator.
 Wildlife rehabilitators are trained to provide care for wild animals.
 They are licensed to do so by provincial and/or federal governments.

 Baby pigeons and doves need a specialized diet, species-specific housing, and medical treatment that you cannot provide at home.
-It is illegal to keep any wild animal at home without a permit for longer than 48 hours.
+A permit is required to care for wild animals and you are not permitted to keep an animal in your care for longer than 24 hours.
 Please contact a wildlife rehabilitator right away for help with the baby pigeon or dove you have found.

 If the baby you have found is not a pigeon or dove, please go back to our species selection page.